It's the U.S.-Canadian border gateway for terrorists.

 We need these people.

-Employment problems, uh labor problem.
+Employment problems, labor problems.

 So an attempt here to deflect attention from the amount of illegal immigration to something else simply points out the failures in this whole area.

-Because if we got people here on visas that have expired, uh it's obvious nobody's tracking them down.
+Because if we got people here on visas that have expired, it's obvious nobody's tracking them down.

 So any provision in this Senate bill that deals with enforcement is worthless, as I have been telling you from the first days this bill started being debated.

-Stephen Baltimore, you're next on the EIB network, sir.
+Steve in Baltimore, you're next on the EIB network, sir.

-Glad you waited, and welcome to the program.
+Glad you waited and welcome to the program.

-Thank you very much, Russ.
+Thank you very much, Rush.

-But you know, that means it's campaigning, and it's illegal to use office resources for campaigning.
+But, you know, that means it's campaigning and it's illegal to use office resources for campaigning.

 We're paying them a salary.